galenhwang/acm-problems/README.md

 # acm-problems
-Work from ACM practices (and problems done in spare time).
+Work from UBC's ACM Programming Team practices (and problems done in spare time).